iceberg logo

 • Create realistic workloads and promote work-life balance to prevent burnout

-For budget challenges, prioritize your security investments based on risk.
+For budget challenges when building a cybersecurity team, prioritize your security investments based on risk assessment.
 Focus first on controls that address your most significant threats and compliance requirements.
-This targeted approach helps demonstrate the value of security investments to business leadership.
+This targeted approach helps demonstrate the value of cybersecurity investments to business leadership.

 Address organizational resistance by involving business units in security decisions and focusing on enablement rather than restriction.
 When security is viewed as helping the business operate safely rather than saying “no,” you’ll gain more support across the organization.